pestilence669/pestilence669.github.io/_posts/2014-07-05-After-years-Boost-finally-merges-my-patch.markdown

 ---
 layout: post
-title:  "After more than two years, the Boost C++ Library project finally merges my patch"
+title:  "Almost two years later, the Boost C++ Library project finally merges my patch"
 date:   2014-07-05 14:57:00
 categories: C++ Boost Opensource KIXEYE "War Commander"
 ---

-More than two years ago, I was using [Boost's PropertyTree](http://www.boost.org/doc/libs/1_55_0/doc/html/property_tree.html) library as a JSON serializer.
+Almost two years ago, I was using [Boost's PropertyTree](http://www.boost.org/doc/libs/1_55_0/doc/html/property_tree.html) library as a JSON serializer.
 It had a bug that included extra whitespace in the output, when disabling the "pretty" option.
 I submitted a [patch](https://svn.boost.org/trac/boost/ticket/7180).

 I implemented it locally, to reduce bandwidth for a [game title](https://www.kixeye.com/game/warcommander/home/) I was working on.
 The bandwidth savings add up, given the frequency of data refresh.
 It's a simple fix.